dev-ted/alx-low_level_programming/README.md

-This repository contains the alx low level programming projects
+This repository contains the alx low level programming projects.